Why am I so tired on this medication?

 What helps with fatigue

-Eat enough — even when you are not hungry
+Eat enough — even when not hungry

 Stay hydrated